Close

 Expert Legal Documentation Support

 Our specialist team transforms complex Mexican immigration processes into clear, actionable strategies.
-From understanding FMM tourist cards to navigating consular procedures, we provide end-to-end guidance tailored to your unique travel situation and ensure compliance with current regulatory standards.
+Mexico is digitalizing visa processes so that applicants no longer need a physical paper stamp in their passport.
+Effective January 1, 2026, government processing fees increased substantially, with visitor permits rising to 983 MXN and temporary resident permits increasing by over 100%.
+From understanding FMM tourist cards to navigating updated consular procedures, we provide end-to-end guidance tailored to your unique travel situation and ensure compliance with current regulatory standards.

 02